Infineon/micropython/docs/psoc6/quickref.rst

     The PSoC6™ port is now a mature port and is expected any MicroPython built-in library to be supported, but not all libraries, modules and features may have been implemented yet.
-    For those modules relying on platform and hardware dependencies, only the listed and documented in this quick reference are certainly supported.
+    For modules relying on platform and hardware dependencies, only those listed and documented in this quick reference are supported.

-    Please, consider opening an `issue <https://github.com/infineon/micropython/issues>`_ or `discussion <https://github.com/infineon/micropython/discussions>`_ on GitHub for any clarification required on available features or requests for missing ones.
+    Please consider opening an `issue <https://github.com/infineon/micropython/issues>`_ or `discussion <https://github.com/infineon/micropython/discussions>`_ on GitHub for clarification on available features or to request missing features.

 General board control
 ---------------------

 The MicroPython REPL is accessed via the USB serial port.
-Paste mode (ctrl-E) is useful to paste a a large slab of Python code into the REPL.
+Paste mode (Ctrl+E) is useful for pasting large sections of Python code into the REPL.

 This port implements most of the methods described in the :mod:`machine` module.
 Tab completion is useful to find out what methods an instantiated object has.